 music appreciation; organ; University Organist

-David Crean is a doctoral candidate at the Juilliard School in New York, where he served as adjunct faculty before coming to Wittenberg.
-David was a double major at Oberlin, where he earned a B.M. in organ and B.A. in politics.
-And he earned an M.M. at the University of Iowa.
+David Crean earned his doctorate at the Juilliard School in New York, where he served as adjunct faculty before coming to Wittenberg.
+David was a double major at Oberlin, where he earned a B.M. in organ and B.A. in politics, and he earned an M.M. at the University of Iowa.
 He has performed throughout the United States, where his programs have drawn praise for their balance, accessibility, and diversity.
 In June 2012, David made his international concert debut with a 10-day tour of Australia, featuring performances in Sydney and Bowral.
 Most recently, he served as a guest instructor for the 2013 Baylor University Summer Organ Academy in Texas, performed the American premiere of Marian Sawa’s Ecce Lignum Crucis at Juilliard’s acclaimed Focus!
 Festival, and presented a dedicatory recital on a new organ in upstate New York.
 A three-time American Guild of Organists scholarship winner, David’s former teachers include Paul Jacobs, Lionel Party, Greg Hand, Delbert Disselhorst, and David Boe.
 Mr. Crean wrote the liner notes for Paul Jacobs’s Grammy-winning recording of Messiaen’s Livre du Saint-Sacrement.
 Crean’s D.M.A. dissertation focuses on the life and works of Samuel P. Warren, an organist at New York’s Grace Church in the mid-1800s.
 He has written articles for The American Organist and is an occasional reviewer for Notes: Quarterly Journal of the Music Library Association, focusing on publications related to the organ.
 In Sept.
 2013, he was a featured performer (recorded live in Alice Tully Hall, Lincoln Center) on a broadcast of Pipedreams, a nationally syndicated radio program of American Public Media with music for the pipe organ.
 Crean joined the Wittenberg faculty in fall 2013. firstname.lastname@example.org

 piano, music fundamentals, music appreciation, and twentieth-century music